microsoft/OMS-docker/health/HealthOnboarding.md

 * Select-AzSubscription -SubscriptionName <yourSubscriptionName>
 * New-AzResourceGroupDeployment -Name opt-out -ResourceGroupName <ResourceGroupName> -TemplateFile .\HealthPreviewOnboarding.json -TemplateParameterFile .\HealthPreviewOnboardingParams.json

-7. Copy the following content into a yaml file: (You will use this file to do a kubectl apply on the kubernetes cluster)
+7. Copy the following content into a yaml file: (You will use this file to do a kubectl apply on the kubernetes cluster).
+This file is also available [here](https://raw.githubusercontent.com/microsoft/OMS-docker/dilipr/kubeHealth/health/omsagent-template.yaml)
 ```yaml
 apiVersion: v1
 kind: ServiceAccount